earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/08-conditional-statements/exercises/2019-08-11-conditional-statements-01-intro-conditional-statements.md

 {:.output}
-    x has a value of 25 which is not equal to 35.
+    x has a value of 25 which is NOT equal to 35.